domsteil/sgxjvm-public/docs/source/handler-trees.rst

 Most of the above complexity is hidden behind the ``Enclavelet`` abstract class.
 The two functions to implement are:

 - ``createReportData``: the piece of data the enclave provides to be included in an attestation report/quote.
-- ``createHandler``: a factory for [Handler]s that handle incoming connections to the enclave.
+- ``createHandler``: a factory for Handlers that handle incoming connections to the enclave.

 .. note:: Future versions of Oblivium will probably abstract you from the concept of report data entirely.
+A
+    cryptographic key pair will be generated automatically, this will be the identity of the running enclave instance.
+    You will be able to access this identity indirectly to derive further keys, sign data, or encrypt.